imCodePartnerAB/iVIS/docs/quick_start/walkthrough_create_ivis_server_client_application.rst

 Copy file to directory where you download Tomcat (/home/../apache-tomcat-{version}/webapps).

-Run Tomcat by input following command in Terminal.
+Run Tomcat by executing following command in the Terminal:

 .. code-block:: bash